Making-Sense-Info/Varese/use-cases/insee.md

     • Variable built based one or several variables ;
     Concept change, or new wording to present the concept

+a proposal from gesis https://vocabularies.cessda.eu/vocabulary/Variables-Relations?lang=en   (we can register in a sense to participate in the construction and evolution of this proposal) a proposal form NACDA

 -3 correspondance table between the code and the filed to document the changes